TRiLOGy: Sustainable Transportation and Logistics Over Water: Electrification, Automation, and Optimization

 About the Project

-The autonomy module, which is the focus of our group, aims at developing autonomy tools for navigation in inland waterways, among other manned and unmanned vessels.
+TRiLOGy will unlock the potential of transportation and logistics in urban waterways with electric and autonomous vessels by enabling safer, more sustainable and efficient operations.
+The project aims at developing autonomy tools for navigation in inland waterways, among other manned and unmanned vessels.
 The main challenges to ensure safe and efficient navigation of autonomous vessels in urban waters is that of generating safe trajectories that (i) take into account the goals expressed by the high-level integrated strategy, (ii) take into account the complex dynamics of the vessel and (iii) coordinate with other traffic participants.

-Partners
+Funding & Partners

 Biased-MPPI: Informing Sampling-Based Model Predictive Control by Fusing Ancillary Controllers